OpenTermsArchive/docs/content/api/node.md

 await stopHeadlessBrowser();
 ```

-The `fetch` module options are defined as a [`node-config` submodule](https://github.com/node-config/node-config/wiki/Sub-Module-Configuration).
+The `fetch` options are defined as a [`node-config` submodule](https://github.com/node-config/node-config/wiki/Sub-Module-Configuration).
 The default `fetcher` configuration can be overridden by adding a `fetcher` object to the local configuration file.

 ## `extract`

-The `extract` module transforms HTML or PDF content into a Markdown string according to a declaration.
+`extract` transforms HTML or PDF content into a Markdown string according to a declaration.

 ```js
 import extract from '@opentermsarchive/engine/extract';